LawanGoud/Python-/README.md

 ## Shape

 Write a program that reads a number `N` and prints three lines with each line containing `N` pluses (`+`)

+## Basic Arithmetic

+Write a program to take two integer inputs (say A and B) and print the result of the following operations.

+1. Addition
+2. Subtraction
+3. Multiplication